ut-amrl/IVOA/data_preprocessing/README_ML_Evaluation.md

 ./run_mltool_evaluation.bash /data/CAML/CRA_ML_tool/0015_20200325_420sec_daytime_wxclear/ /data/CAML/CRA_ML_tool/evaluation 15 /data/CAML/CRA_ML_tool/trajectories/state_20200325_420sec.txt
 ```

 Running this script (`scripts/run_mltool_evaluation.bash`) will evaluate the ML tool on the given input data and trajectory, and place results in a subfolder in the output directory.
+This folder contains data necessary for generating histograms, as well as a summary of statistics in a file named `prediction_label_statistics.txt`.
+Note that by default, these statistics are generate assuming that any error <= 1m is considered a correct depth estimate.

 The script will, by default, evaluate with a maximum range horizon of 10m, and ignore any errors for objects farther away than that.
 This can be changed by modifying the line:
 `MAX_RANGES=( 10 )` in the script.
 It supports evaluating over multiple ranges, each of which will be put in its own output subdirectory.